 The practices of the local assembly do not work within a single family

 unit.
 For example, church discipline as commanded in scripture is impossible in a “home church” setting.
-Also, in this setting the Pastoral Epistles that Paul wrote become unnecessary.
+In this setting the Pastoral Epistles that Paul wrote become unnecessary.
 In addition, the roles of men and women within the assembly as found in I Timothy would not apply either.
-In scripture we do, however, see families assembling together as a local unit.
+In scripture we do, however, see a family of families assembling together as a local unit.
 This is necessary to fulfill the role of the local assembly.